nologic/blog/_posts/2017-03-19-travel-safe.md

 59 directories, 35 files
 ```

 There is nothing really that is out of the ordinary.
 Looks like a small, possibly custom, distribution of Linux for a MIPS embedded system.
-On the (support page)[http://www.hootoo.com/hootoo-tripmate-ht-tm06-wireless-router.html], we see that the device's chipset is MTK 7620.
-With this information we can find the (datasheet)[https://wiki.microduino.cc/images/3/34/MT7620_Datasheet.pdf] and the CPU instruction set manual for the (MIPS32 24K)[https://people.freebsd.org/~adrian/mips/MD00343-2B-24K-SUM-03.11.pdf] Processor.
+On the [support page](http://www.hootoo.com/hootoo-tripmate-ht-tm06-wireless-router.html), we see that the device's chipset is MTK 7620.
+With this information we can find the [datasheet](https://wiki.microduino.cc/images/3/34/MT7620_Datasheet.pdf) and the CPU instruction set manual for the [MIPS32 24K](https://people.freebsd.org/~adrian/mips/MD00343-2B-24K-SUM-03.11.pdf) Processor.
 This will come handy in the future.

 ```
 mike@ubuntu:~/$ cat ./rootfs.mount/etc/passwd